Pushing to protect pharmacies and patients from the spread of COVID-19

 - March 22: Curbing the stockpiling and inappropriate prescribing of chloroquine and hydroxychloroquine

 In OPA's work to assess what is happening on the ground in pharmacies, we were alarmed in mid-March as pharmacies started to report shortages of hydroxychloroquine.
-The shortages coincided with some premature hype over the drug's possible use as a treatment for COVID-19.
+The shortages coincided with some early hype over the drug's possible use as a treatment for COVID-19.
 Regardless of its possible utility, the attention on the drug created a massive push for prescriptions - many of which pharmacists reported as being likely inappropriate prescribing.
 As such, OPA worked with the board of pharmacy and Governor DeWine's office to create appropriate guardrails as supply dwindled.
-Effective March 22, all new hydroxychloroquine prescriptions must be accompanied with a diagnosis code, with COVID-19 diagnoses being limited to a 14-day supply.
+Effective March 22, all new hydroxychloroquine prescriptions (for non-clinical trials) must be accompanied with a diagnosis code, with COVID-19 diagnoses being limited to a 14-day supply.
 For more on the problem and the board's solution, see this Columbus Dispatch feature on the move that is now catching on in states across the country.

 - March 24: Sale and shipment of non-reportable drugs from unlicensed out-of-state facilities